qLb/Archibald/README.md

 # Archibald - An Open Source Ghost Theme with SASS and grunt support fo robust development

-**Getting started!**
+## Getting started!

 This is a *starter theme* for Ghost, and is not intended to be used as-is on any site or blog.

-Archibald is a complementary up to date clone of Casper default styles and templates that can be mixed, matched, removed or refactored to create a unique Ghost themes.
+Archibald is a complementary up to date clone of Casper default styles and templates that can be mixed, matched, removed or refactored to create a unique Ghost themes using [grunt](https://github.com/gruntjs/grunt) and [libsass](https://github.com/sass/libsass).

-Archibald is created and maintained by *CONNECTOME*
+Archibald is created and maintained by **CONNECTOME**

 ## Installation